Source Coding for Synthesizing Correlated Randomness: Proof of Theorem

 Note that when $\PMFIndicator=1$, we also have $0 \leq \sum_{w_1^n \in \mathcal{W}_1^n}E^{(\mu_1)}_{W_1^n|X_1^n}(w_1^n|x_1^n) \leq 1 $ and $0\leq \sum_{w_2^n \in \mathcal{W}_2^n}E^{(\mu_2)}_{W_2^n|X_2^n}(w^n_2|x_2^n) \leq 1$.
-This simplifies $S_{11}$ as
+This simplifies $S_{1}$ as

-Now, we add and subtract a crucial term that separates the action of first encoder from that of second encoder allowing us to separately bound the error introduced by each of these encoders.
-This term essentially assumes that the second encoder is simply a conditional product PMF $p^n_{W_2|X_2}$ as opposed to the n-letter PMF, while keeping the first encoder the same.
-This is given as
+Now we add and subtract a term that separates the action of first encoder from that of second encoder allowing us to separately bound the error introduced by each of these encoders.
+This term essentially assumes that the second encoder is simply a conditional product PMF $P^n_{W_2|X_2}$ as opposed to the n-letter PMF, while keeping the first encoder the same.
+Figure \ref{Fig:AliceEncoding} illustrates the dynamics of this term.
+The term is given as